-After Roe, abortion will be sometimes legal.
+After Roe, abortion is banned after 12 weeks.
 Hear from Nebraska Family Alliance about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s pose-Roe abortion law would be in your state after Roe

 MORE ABOUT YOUR STATE’S ABORTION LAWS